Chanfrein/Growth-Rush/README.md

  <strong>The merchants</strong><br>
  <img src="./GameplayGifs/BuySword.gif"><br>
  <img src="./GameplayGifs/BuyArcherUpgrade.gif"><br>
- The merchants are NPCs meant to purchase upgrades and weapons.
+ The merchants are NPCs meant to sell upgrades and weapons.
 Currently the upgrades only include adding swordsmen and archers to the troop spawner.<br>
  This was my first time implementing a UI more complex than simply text popups.
 The merchant script has an array of Upgrade_Base, which is the parent of all upgrades.
 When interacted with, a merchant will clear the trade window and fill it with his upgrades, then enable it.<br>
 Notice the text zone in the trade window displaying the effect of each purchase.<br>
  Upon walking away or clicking the red square, the trade window is simply disabled.<br>